nicktheo59/non-nicktheo59.github.io/index.md

 Here are a list of changed folders I'm willing to accept Pull Requests from once I have had time to review it and (in the spirit of this entire project) demonstated that your content is now _actually_ part of my knowledge cloud -- ensuring that this website doesn't simply become a pale pale version of actual Wikipedia.

+* ./wiki
+* ./auto-shares
+* ./tinkerbricks (tbc)
+* ./solarclub (tbc)
+* ./Just-The-Script.com (tbc)
+* ./Alternate-Realities-visitorbook (tbc)
+* ./Reunification-project (tbc)
+* ./BSFL (tbc)

+For some of these (if they are truly to all exist here in this one repo) Containerisation will be essential ^^ Similarly for larger media item the "files" like audio will merely be http links that point to their actual location on a CDN.

 ***

 I'll leave you with a every interesting video I saw recently.
+Thanks for stopping by, that'll be all.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/8QiPFmIMxFc?start=1401" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>